 The Naloxone Co-payment Assistance Program (N-CAP) is a State program that covers up to $40 of a patient’s co-pay for naloxone if they have prescription coverage.
 To bill under N-CAP, the pharmacy must be enrolled in the New York State AIDS Drug Assistance Program (ADAP).

-Patients who cannot afford naloxone and are not eligible to use N-CAP can contact NYC Well for a referral to a free naloxone dispenser.
+Patients who cannot afford naloxone and are not eligible to use N-CAP can call 311 or visit the naloxone page for information on where to get naloxone in NYC at no cost.